-These original plates are from the very best French manufactories in XIXth century such as Creil & Montereau, Choisy-le-Roi or Vieillard in Bordeaux.
+These original boxes and tin plates decorated with fishes and sea world are inspired of the very best French manufactories in XIXth century such as Creil & Montereau, Choisy-le-Roi or Vieillard in Bordeaux.

 These scenes are inspired from "Twenty Thousand Leagues Under the Seas : A Tour of the Underwater world", by Jules Verne, published in 1869-70 to Pierre-Jules Hertzel.

 Collection "Le Monde Renversé" (The Reverse World) after a service realized by Jules Vieillard for Vieillard & Cie in Bordeaux (1845-1895).
 Animals are inspired by Grandville's illustrations iin his book "Scènes de la Vie privée et publique des animaux".
 This caricatural collection also reminds humanized animals of Jean de La Fontaine or later Beatrix Potter's characters.

 The main patterns of this collections are inspired by Granville's illustration published in 1848 in Les Fleurs animées (Animated Flowers).
 Rim patterns are inspired by a service made by Darte Ainé for Napoleon III and kept in Verona Museum.